contributorpw/gscript_telegram_bot/README.md

 # GScript Telegram Bot

+!
+If you know how to do this lib better, you can create pull request or write something in issues.
+I think this lib is not too good, but I do not know how to do it better, JS is not my main language !

 # Install
 GScript Telegram Bot is made available as a script library.
 This is how you add it to your project: